What a Time to Be Alive (Tom Walker album)

-What a Time to Be Alive is the debut studio album by Scottish singer-songwriter Tom Walker, released on 1 March 2019 through Relentless Records.
+What a Time to Be Alive is the debut studio album by British singer-songwriter Tom Walker, released on 1 March 2019 through Relentless Records.
 It was preceded by the single "Leave a Light On", which reached the top 10 of the UK Singles Chart, as well as "My Way" and "Angels".
 It also includes "Walk Alone", released as a single from Rudimental's 2019 album Toast to Our Differences, and the original acoustic version of "Just You and I", which was re-released in a different version for single release in early 2019, also reaching the top 10 in the UK.

 The album debuted atop the UK Albums Chart with first week sales of 37,000.

 Background

 Walker originally tweeted in July 2018 that the album would be released on 19 October 2018.
 On its delay, he said to Idolator that he felt like he had "been sat on this album for a little while".
 He also spoke about the title, and how it is either interpreted as being "depressing" or "hopeful", but that he named it "because we've come so far, the human race, but also, I think we keep making the same mistakes over and over again, and not learning sometimes.
 It's a thought provoking title, that's why I like it."